Sokkate: Dates

 Various chronicles do not agree on the dates regarding his life and reign.
 The oldest chronicle Zatadawbon Yazawin is considered to be the most accurate for the Pagan period.
-However, Zata itself is contradictory in its reporting of his birth date: its regnal list and horoscope sections report different birth dates.
+However, Zata itself is contradictory in its reporting of Sokkate's birth date: its regnal list and horoscope sections report different birth dates.
 The table below lists the dates given by four main chronicles, as well as Hmannan's dates when anchored by the Anawrahta's inscriptionally verified accession date of 1044.
 The length of reign is given as 6 years by Zata but according to the other chronicles, it was Kyiso, the predecessor, who ruled for six years.
 Moreover, according to Hmannan, Sokkate was three months younger than his half-brother Kyiso.

 Accession

 Sokkate succeeded his brother Kyiso at age 36 c.
 1 April 1038.